Liquid Intelligent Metasurface for Fluid Antennas-Assisted Networks: Simulation Results

 Fig.~\ref{fig2} investigates the achievable rate under varying numbers of LIM elements and FAS antennas with different levels of partially-configurable antennas or elements.
 The fully optimized scheme (Opt.) outperforms partially cases confirming the benefit of joint optimization.
 Even when only 50\% of either the FAS antennas or LIM elements are adjustable, significant performance gains can still be observed.
 However, the case where only 50\% of both FAS antennas and LIM elements are adjustable experiences noticeable rate degradation, highlighting the necessity of full configurability on at least one side for optimal performance.
 Furthermore, increasing the number of antennas and elements enhances the spatial degrees of freedom for position adjustment, thereby contributing to improved rate performance.

-Fig.~\ref{fig3} presents the system sum-rate as the number of users increases.
+Fig.~\ref{fig3} presents the system sum-rate with different numbers of users.
 It is evident that the proposed FAS-LIM architecture achieves the highest rate across all numbers of users, outperforming the other hybrid combinations of LIM-BS, RIS-FAS, and RIS-BS.
 Systems with only FAS or BS arrays exhibit much lower rates due to the lack of intelligent reconfigurability.
 Moreover, the performance trend exhibits saturation as the number of users increases, indicating a performance limit imposed by the confined power budget and surface sizes.
 Further increasing the excessive number of users will lead to rate degradation due to insufficient resources.

 Fig.~\ref{fig4} analyzes the impact of maximum transmit power on the achievable rate under different LIM/FAS surface sizes and the case with/without spatial correlation factors.
 As expected, increasing power leads to a nearly linear improvement in rate.
-Also, larger LIM and FAS surface sizes offer the higher performance, benefited from its higher flexibility of adjusting positions.
-However, when considering NLoS spatial correlation (Cor.), the system suffers from the reduced rate loss of around 5\%.
+Also, larger LIM and FAS surface sizes offer higher rate performance, benefited from its higher flexibility of adjusting positions.
+However, when considering NLoS spatial correlation (Cor.), the system suffers from the reduced rate of around 5\% loss.
 These results emphasize the importance of accounting for the spatial correlation effects in practical deployments and highlight the benefit of larger sizes of FAS-LIM surfaces.